Last updated 07 March 2017

 Visual security printing features to protect against forgery

 - Highly durable

 polycarbonate ID card body

 Global and local expertise for a phased rollout

 Following a pilot in 2012, the new South African smart ID card was launched on 18 July 2013, with a phased rollout over five to seven years.

 Early 2016 more than 2m identity cards have been issued by the Government Printing Works (GPW), through enrolment in some 27 regional offices across the country.
 Over the next years, more offices will be equipped to perform live-data capture as rollout ramps up nationally.

 Gemalto was chosen to provide the new national ID cards, based on its secure embedded software technology, contactless expertise and ability to deliver durable

 polycarbonate eID documents within an ambitious schedule, as well as a long-established presence in Johannesburg.

-The smart ID online application process is currently limited to people aged between 30 and 35 years old but the Department of Home Affairs (DHA) will extend it in the near future.
+The South African smart ID online application process initially limited to people aged between 30 and 35 years old is now being extended by the Department of Home Affairs (DHA).

 What's the story here?